-NY officer's body camera reveals horriffic murder-for-hire crime scene
+NY officer's body camera reveals horrific murder-for-hire crime scene

 “People were very much in awe of him because he was cute and he was an instigator and he would start fights,” Bourgeois added.
 “People got very caught up in that.”

 Kelley Clayton moved back home and she and Tom Clayton got married.
-They had two children, a girl named Charlie, now 8, and a boy named Cullen, now 5.
+They had two children, a girl, now 11, and a boy, now 7.

 On the night she was killed, Bourgeois and her mother arrived at the Clayton house less than an hour after police.

-Note: Editor's Note: An updated version of this story makes the Clayton children anonymous to protect their identities.